 5) Remediation.
 In cases where the Division’s post-construction energy analysis determines that the energy efficiency is less than the required energy efficiency standard prescribed in this section, the Project Sponsor will be provided an opportunity to make improvements and enhancements to achieve the energy efficiency standard.
 The improvements or enhancements shall be made within 90 days of receiving written notice that they are required to meet the energy efficiency standard prescribed in this section, unless the Project Sponsor has received a time extension in writing from the Division.
 The Project Sponsor will be required to pay any additional costs associated with the additional consultant time, travel and/or testing that is necessary.

-II.
+12. 2 Mandatory Fair Housing, Accessibility and General Use Requirements

 All projects must comply with federal fair housing laws, regulations and design requirements for handicapped accessibility including standards specified by the American with Disabilities Act (ADA) and Section 504 where applicable.
 The Applicant/Co-Applicant or Project Sponsor, as applicable, is responsible for ensuring that the completed project meets all federal fair housing law, regulations and design requirements.
 Additionally, the General Public Use Requirement Treasury Regulation 1.42-9 must be met to be eligible for Tax Credits.
 An IRS Private Letter Ruling may be required by the Division for projects that target a specific segment of the population to ensure compliance with the General Use Requirement.